How To Be An Advocate For Adoption

 1. You save a life.

-Each year, 2.7 million adoptable dogs and cats are euthanized in the United States, simply because too many pets come into shelters and too few people consider adoption when looking for a pet.
+Each year, around 920,000 shelter animals are euthanized including 390,000 dogs and 530,000 cats, simply because too many pets come into shelters and too few people consider adoption when looking for a pet.
 By adopting an animal, you can reduce the number of pets euthanized each year.
-You also open a space at a shelter for a dog who might really need it.
+You also open a space at a shelter for a dog who might need it.

 2. You help break the cycle of pet overpopulation.